-Ben to the Shore event attracts thousands of bikers, raises money for Families Behind the Badge
+'Ben to the Shore' event attracts thousands of bikers, raises money for Families Behind the Badge

 The 65-mile bike ride benefits the Families Behind the Badge Children's Foundation, which raises money for families of fallen first responders.

-Last year, the bike ride was virtual because of the pandemic, so the group was very excited to meet in person this morning and start their ride.
+Last year, the bike ride was virtual because of the pandemic, so the group was very excited to meet in person Sunday morning and start their ride.

 "We're just really thrilled that this year we'll be back supporting all of those great children's charities that we do every year and benefit the survivors of fallen police, fire and EMS workers," said Joe Sullivan, President of Families Behind the Badge.